 The cost - varies per client.

-Usability Testing Tool #51: The User Is Your Mom
+51. The User Is Your Mom

 Yes, created by the same Richard Littauer and shared with his friend Scotty Allen - the name also says it all.
 Both Richard’s and Scotty’s moms evaluate the usability of clients’ sites and provide feedback.
 Other moms are involved, too, to help with the client volume.

 The mom user advantage - if your website can’t be understood by the moms then you need to improve your usability and design.
 Simple as that.

 The cost - $75 per review, depending on supply and demand.